Skip to main content

 MEDIUM AVAILABILITY

-Vegetarian options are becoming increasingly available in tourist areas and resorts, but may be limited in more remote locations.
-Traditional Fijian cuisine relies heavily on root crops and vegetables, providing a good base for vegetarian meals.
+Vegetarian options are easier to find in tourist areas and resorts, though they thin out in remote spots.
+Traditional Fijian cooking leans heavily on root crops and vegetables, which gives vegetarians a solid base to work from.

 vegan